 Students make connections to the artworks they have made in Unit 3, consolidating and extending their ideas and art making to further refine and resolve artworks in specific art forms.
 The progressive resolution of these works is documented in the student's Visual Arts journal, demonstrating their developing technical skills as well as their refinement of subject matter, ideas, visual language, aesthetic qualities and style.
-Students also reflect on their selected finished artworks and evaluate the materials, techniques and processes used.
-They organise the presentation of their finished pieces, making decisions on how their art will be displayed, lighting they may use and any other considerations.
 They continue to engage with galleries and examine a variety of exhibitions, documenting their investigations and review in their journal.
+The three Areas of Study invite students to consider: